 Brand equity is defined as the perceived value of a company based on its reputation with its audience.

-For example, when a consumer buys a name-brand product over a generic product, even though there aren’t any differences between them and the name-brand product is more expensive, that brand has positive equity.
-The value of that brand name allows the company to sell the same product for more money while maintaining the same cost as competitors.
+For example, when a consumer buys a branded product over a generic product, even though there aren’t any differences between them and the non-generic product is more expensive, that brand has positive equity.
+The value of that name allows the company to sell the same product for more money while maintaining the same cost as competitors.
 Knowing your company’s brand equity can help you make actionable business decisions that can boost your reputation and contribute to your bottom line.

 Discover your business’ brand equity with Compass by The Harris Poll today.

 Measuring Brand Equity